DamonOehlman/detect-browser/README.md

    `test/logic.js` file.

 2. Write the actual regex to the `index.js` file.
-In most cases adding the regex to the list of existing regexes will be suitable (if usage of `detect-brower` returns `undefined` for instance), but in some cases you might have to add it before an existing regex.
+In most cases adding the regex to the list of existing regexes will be suitable (if usage of `detect-browser` returns `undefined` for instance), but in some cases you might have to add it before an existing regex.
 This would be true for a case where you have a browser that is a specialised variant of an existing browser but is identified as the